The 9 Best Things To See In Phnom Phen: The Ultimate Travel Guide

 Highlights

-Food: BBQ skewers, fresh sugarcane juice, noodle stalls.
+Food: BBQ skewers, fresh sugarcane juice, noodle stalls, and riverside restaurants.

-Nightlife: FCC, Le Moon rooftop, Bassac Lane speakeasies.
+Nightlife: FCC, Le Moon rooftop, Bassac Lane speakeasies, and lively riverfront bars.

-Riverside was completely abandoned during Khmer Rouge—now the heart of the city again.
+The entire riverside area was completely abandoned and deserted during the Khmer Rouge era — now it is the lively heart of the city again.

 Walk from Royal Palace to Night Market at golden hour.
-Grab a $2 Ang alltid beer at a riverside bar.
+Grab a $2 Angkor beer at a riverside bar and enjoy the sunset atmosphere.

 9. Sunset Cruise on the Mekong